pachacamac/OfficeBlaster/README.md

 7. continue from point 3. with your new song
 8. <b>dance and be happy! :D</b>

+<h2>What's missing?</h2>
+* Synchronization.
+As for now OfficeBlaster relies on a fast network and more or less homogenous computers to reach a acceptable level of synchronous playback.
+Suggestions are appreciated!

 <h2>Notes</h2>
 <i>example music 'Gordon_Tarpley_Sample.mp3' is from http://musopen.org/music/piece/924 (public domain)</i>